rosikand/random-username/README.md

 The main motivation for this project was to gain experience with Flask, web applications, and manual routing.

 ## Use the program
 You can either use the program by downloading and running the `run.py` file on your local server or you can, conveniantly use it on the following website: [randomusername.pythonanywhere.com](http://randomusername.pythonanywhere.com/).
+Note: the web hosted version is currently down :(.

 ### References